 Bangkok Loft Inn – Thon Buri

 I feel that no matter where you stay in Bangkok you will be far away from something.
 This time we choose to stay at Bangkok Loft Inn in a neighbourhood of Thon Buri.
-While we were a little bit further away than we were last time it was nice.
+While we were a little bit further away than we were the last time it was nice.
 I would recommend staying there as it was in a good area and had great transport links.

-One of the biggest advantages for us is having the skytrain station just a 10-minute walk away.
+One of the biggest advantages for us is having the Skytrain station just a 10-minute walk away.
 This linked us to the rest of the city and main hub of Bangkok.
 We also found a really useful co-working space 20 minutes around the corner.
 This was great as we needed to get work done and catch up on emails.

 The room itself was very cosy and practical.
 The bed was comfortable and came with an en-suite bathroom.
 The room was well looked after and came with air conditioning.
 There are large windows to let in plenty of light.
 The bathroom was modern and the shower was hot and powerful.
 The room comes with a fridge so we managed to stock up on water and drinks and keep them cool.